 At I-Kick we have a fantastic Junior Taekwon-do programme!
-This is a tailored Martial Arts class for children between 9 and 13 years of age.
+This is a tailored Martial Arts class for children between 10-13 years of age.

 This unique class is excellent for developing focus in your child, allowing them to grow and develop into a well-rounded young individual.
 It’s the beginning of their Taekwon-do journey and is fantastic for learning new skills and instilling confidence as it offers so much in terms of valuable life skills, due to the core Martial Arts values it encourages.